opensearch-project/project-website/_posts/2025-09-03-Introducing-OSCAR-The-AI-Chat-bot-that-Enables-OpenSearch-Conversational-Automation-for-Releases.md

 * **Version-aware knowledge**: Intelligent routing of documentation based on user context and version requirements
 * **Self-healing infrastructure**: Autonomous issue detection and resolution with pattern recognition and predictive maintenance

-### Public slack integration
+### Public Slack integration
-* The beta version of OSCAR is now available in public OpenSearch Slack channel [release-bot-oscar](https://opensearch.slack.com/archives/C09DQ17A3AR).
-You can @oscar-beta in the channel for interactions.
-The bot is still in development, so more features are not available yet.
+* The beta version of OSCAR is now available in the public OpenSearch Slack channel [release-bot-oscar](https://opensearch.slack.com/archives/C09DQ17A3AR).
+You can use @oscar-beta for channel interactions.
+The bot is still in development, so not all features are available yet.
 If you have any feedback regarding OSCAR's performance, please let us know with a comment in the same channel.

 ### Upcoming milestones